4 Converting a Praat TextGrid collection and tracking pitch

 (Alternatively, if you have installed emuhelpeR, you can add it like so: praat_DB %>% add_signal_canvas('pitch')).

-And the pitch track should now be visible when you serve():
+The pitch track should now be visible when you serve() the database:

 4.5 Adding an event level

-The next task is to add an annotation level of type EVENT (similar to the point tiers in Praat) that can be used for labeling tones.
+The next task is to add an annotation level of type EVENT (similar to “point tiers” in Praat) that can be used for labeling tones.
 We will call this level Tone.
-So far, the only existing time tier is ORT as confirmed with:
+So far, the only existing annotation level with time information is ORT as confirmed with:

 list_levelDefinitions(praat_DB)